LaraPire/laravel-slugable/README.md

-    protected $slugSourceField = 'name';       // Field to generate slug from protected $slugDestinationField = 'slug';  // Field to store slug in }
+    protected $slugSourceField = 'name';       // Field to generate slug from protected $slugDestinationField = 'slug';  // Field to store slug in protected $slugUseForRoutes = false; // Use id for routes (default - no need to configure) protected $slugUseForRoutes = true; // Use slug for routes }
 ```